interactivedatacomics/interactivedatacomics.github.io/InteractiveComicExamples.md

 [Meanwhile](https://www.zarfhome.com/meanwhile/) by _Jason Shiga_ is an interactive printed comic book.
 Different choices make by audience determine how the story unfolds.
 Meanwhile splits off into thousands of different adventures.

-[What the Blob](https://rosalindjchang.github.io/whattheblob/) by _Rosalind Chang_ is a non-linear interactive comic art work, it does not have any text but has compelling graphic design.
+[What the Blob](https://rosalindjchang.github.io/whattheblob/) by _Rosalind Chang_ is a non-linear interactive comic art work, it does not have any text but has compelling graphic design, interactions are triggered by clicking and hovering on white rectangles.
+The layout is dynamicly trandfered with soft animations.
 The design is rather expiremental and speculative, thus there is no clear goal associates to each interactivity.

 [visiting-the-aquarium](https://abwaesser.net/comic/visiting-the-aquarium/) by _Michael Kühni_ is a story presented on a stack of cards placed in order, by draging the photos to uncover the stack.
 The design of cards placed in a stack hints the draging interaction.